It’s easy to get from Point A to B in Tempe

 The new streetcar makes 14 stops along a three-mile route on Mill and Ash Avenues from Rio Salado Parkway and Marina Heights to Dorsey Lane and Apache Boulevard.
 Connecting riders to neighborhoods, major business centers and regional events and destinations, the streetcar travels as a single car and can hold up to 125 people.
 Each vehicle is wheelchair accessible, and bicycles are welcome on board.
 The first year of service is FREE and operates seven days a week (Monday-Saturday from 6 a.m. to midnight and Sundays from 8 a.m. to midnight) and arrives at stops every 15-20 minutes.
 When the free fare period ends, the fare will be $1 per ride or $0.50 with Reduced Fare ID.

 While enjoying this new service, discover public art (at all 14 stops), shops, restaurants and other businesses.

 Note: Be streetcar smart!
 Streetcars share the roadway with cars and bicyclists.
 Whether you’re driving, riding or walking, make sure to follow all traffic signals and be aware of your surroundings since streetcars are quiet.

 (480) 350-4311 – Customer Relations Center

-Tempe has bus service on most major streets with 13 bus routes, two express routes, one free Flash route, and six free Orbit neighborhood circulator routes.
+Tempe has bus service on most major streets with 13 bus routes, two express routes, one free Flash route and six free Orbit neighborhood circulator routes.
 Tempe bus service operates seven days a week from approximately 5 a.m. to 11 p.m., Mon.-Sat., and from 5 a.m. to 10:30 p.m. on Sun.
-Regular fare is $2 for one ride.
+The regular fare is $2 for one ride.
 All buses are wheelchair accessible and can accommodate up to three bicycles.